amaz1none/devex-fe-grades/shared/grades/Level 2 - Junior.md

 - Stable performance
 - Meet estimates
 - Follow architectural guidlines
-- Reasonable amount of comments into PRs
+- Have a reasonable amount of comments into PRs
-- Independent work on standard tasks
+- Work independently on standard tasks
 - Participate in code-review

 ## 🎯 4.
 Tasks